Noël Goemanne: In Belgium

-In the USA
+In the US

-In the USA, he was active as a choirmaster and organist of a number of Catholic churches in Victoria, Texas; Detroit, Michigan; Birmingham, Alabama; and Dallas, where he served in Christ the King Catholic Church from 1972 till the end of his life.
+In the US, he was active as a choirmaster and organist of a number of Catholic churches in Victoria, Texas; Detroit; Birmingham, Alabama; and Dallas, where he served at Christ the King Catholic Church from 1972 to the end of his life.

-He also taught music in various places, including the Palestrina Institute for Sacred Music in Detroit, Saint John’s University, Saint Joseph’s College, and Tarrant County Junior College.
+He also taught music in various places, including the Palestrina Institute for Sacred Music in Detroit, Saint John's University, Saint Joseph's College and Tarrant County Junior College.
 He also gave workshops on sacred music in a number of colleges and universities during the 1960s.

 As a composer, he wrote over 200 sacred compositions, a number of them occasioned by the changes in Roman Catholic liturgy following the second Vatican Council.
 He was the first to compose masses in English that were approved for the liturgy, but his 20-plus masses are not all in English, for he often combined English and Latin texts in his masses.
 In 1987, he was commissioned to write the processional for the mass celebrated by Pope John Paul II during his visit to San Antonio, Texas; this was Goemanne's Fanfare and Concertato on 'All Creatures of Our God and King'.

 He had his works published by various publishing houses, two of which, GIA Publications and World Library Publications (WLP, the music and liturgy division of the J.S.
-Paluch company; in Goemanne’s time called "World Library of Sacred Music") deserve special mention, as they still (2018) retain dozens of his works in their catalogs.
+Paluch company; in Goemanne's time called "World Library of Sacred Music") deserve special mention, as they still (2018) retain dozens of his works in their catalogs.
 This indicates that they are still performed quite regularly.